Using The Things Network V3 with an API Project

 Navigate to Atmosphere IoT Studio from the side menu.
 When you visit IoT Studio for the first time in a session, you are brought to the IoT Studio Projects screen.

-1. Click the New Project button.
+- Click the button.
 This displays a New Project window.

 Now we have defined a new type of device in Atmosphere IoT by creating this project we can now start to define it’s behaviour.
 Before we continue however we will want to make a note of the Project’s UUID which is used to identify the project and the type of device in the system.
 To find the UUID you can click on the “Info” button in the project studio and then highlight and copy the Project UUID that is displayed in the project info area.